bozkayasalihx/marketing-app/README.md

-# marketting app for resume usage only
+# Simple Marketing app for ordering food and groceries